 Sheltered housing enables independent living for people aged 60 and over - a number of other services are provided which include window cleaning and maintenance of the communal garden.

 How to apply for sheltered housing

 To be eligible, you need to be aged 60 or over (unless you have exceptional circumstances).
 To apply, visit the Bucks Home Choice website.

-We recognise that keeping pets can offer significant benefits to our tenants and we will usually allow you to keep a small domestic pet if you live in one of our sheltered schemes.
-If you wish to keep a pet, please refer to our pet standard.
+We recognise that keeping a pet can offer significant benefits to our tenants and we will usually allow you to keep a small domestic pet if you live in one of our sheltered schemes.
+If you wish to keep a pet, please refer to our pets policy.

 Aids and adaptations

-If you live in a sheltered scheme and there is a change in your circumstances, we may be able to carry out adaptations, alterations or additions to your home to make it easier or safer for use by a person with a disability.
-This can be considered where there has been an assessment of need by the Community Occupational Therapy service and they recommend that such works are required.
+If you live in a sheltered scheme and there is a change in your circumstances, we may be able to carry out adaptations, alterations, or additions to your home to make it easier or safer for use by a person with a disability.
+This can be considered where there has been an assessment by the community occupational therapy service and they recommend that these changes are required.